usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 - Issuer: an identifier for the IdP that issued the assertion
 - Audience: an identifier for the party intended to consume the assertion (the RP)
 - Issuance: a timestamp indicating when the assertion was issued by the IdP
-- Expiration: a timestamp indicating when the assertion expires and SHALL no longer be accepted as valid by the RP (note that this is not the expiration of the session at the RP)
+- Expiration: a timestamp indicating when the assertion expires and SHALL no longer be accepted as valid by the RP (note that this is the expiration of the assertion and not the expiration of the session at the RP)
 - Identifier: a value uniquely identifying this assertion, used to prevent attackers from replaying prior assertions
 - Signature: Digital signature or message authentication code (MAC), including key identifier or public key associated with the IdP, for the entire assertion.
 - Authentication Time: a timestamp indicating when the IdP last verified the presence of the subscriber at the IdP through a primary authentication event (if available)